jacobobryant/biff/slate/source/index.html.md

                              :store/oranges [:db/add -92]}}
 ```

-Using maps as document IDs lets you specify composite IDs.
-In addition, all
+You can use maps as composite IDs.
+In this case, all keys in the document ID
-keys in the document ID will be duplicated in the document itself.
-This
+will be duplicated in the document itself.
+This allows you to use document ID
-allows you to use document ID keys in your queries.
+keys in your queries.

 ```clojure
 {[:rating {:rating/user #uuid "some-user-id"